UPPS 03.05.01 - Soliciting, Accepting and Processing Gifts and Grants from Private Sources

 Position Date Director, Advancement Services June 1 E5Y Assistant Vice President for University Advancement June 1 E5Y

 This UPPS has been approved by the following individuals in their official capacities and represents Texas State policy and procedure from the date of this document until superseded.

-Director, Donor Services; senior reviewer of this UPPS
+Director, Advancement Services; senior reviewer of this UPPS

 Vice President for University Advancement